walterbrown17/clutch_riding/SIMPLE_PRD.md

 # 6. Data Warehouse Output Specification

-The pipeline produces a single primary, persistent table in the data warehouse.
+The pipeline produces two primary, persistent tables in the data warehouse.

-## 6.1 Event-Level Table
+## 6.1 Output 1: Event-Level Table
 **Table Name:** `clutch_riding_events`
 **Description:** Contains one row for every detected riding event.
 This is the source of truth for all other aggregations and reports.